 Your complaint to the Society regarding a lawyer’s conduct does not amount to your making a claim against that lawyer with respect to potential negligence on their part.

 The Society cannot pay you money or make a lawyer pay you money because of the lawyer’s mistake.

-If you believe that your lawyer was negligent, you may wish to seek legal advice about your options, bearing in mind that limitation periods exist after which you will not be able to pursue your claim.
+If you believe that your lawyer was negligent, we recommend that you seek legal advice about your options, bearing in mind that time limits exist under the Limitation of Actions Act after which you may not be able to pursue a claim.